bernhardAxonIvy/doc/source/engine-guide/getting-started/windows/configure.rst

 (e.g. http://localhost:8080) by clicking on the link of the demo mode warning message.

-On the first page use the :guilabel:`Choose licence` button to install your licence file or drop it inside the field.
+On the first page use the :guilabel:`Choose license` button to install your license file or drop it inside the field.

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-licence.png

-Your installed licence can be viewed if you click on the link at the top right.
+Your installed license can be viewed if you click on the link at the top right.
 Press the :guilabel:`Next` button to continue.

 On the next page, you can configure system administrators.